reenas/VR101/unity-primitives-and-transform-controls.md

 ![](.gitbook/assets/20.jpg)

-You’ll notice when you select a GameObject while the Translate Tool is active, you’ll see three colored arrows growing from its center.
+You’ll notice when you select a GameObject while the Translate Tool is active, you’ll see three colored arrows growing from its centre.
 These arrows indicate the three-dimensional axes of the object: the x-axis is the red arrow, the y-axis is the green arrow, and the z-axis is the blue arrow:

 ![](.gitbook/assets/primative_transform.gif)